russmckendrick/blog/content/tunes/2023-07-10-listened-to-this-week/index.md

 title: "What did I listen to in week 27?"
 date: "2023-07-10"
 draft: false
-summary: "Embarking on an auditory journey this week, my soundscape was dominated by the eclectic symphonies of Prefab Sprout.
-Their unique melodious blend was an unwavering presence, ruling my playlist and setting the rhythm of my week.
-An undeniable testament to their compelling musical genius and my resolute admiration for their artistry."
+summary: "Prefab Sprout's soundscape captivated me this week, with their eclectic melodies ruling my playlist.
+Their artistic genius is undeniable."
 cover:
     image: "/img/weekly-tunes-017.png"
     relative: false